linpengcheng/PurefunctionPipelineDataflow/README.md

 ### 1 Pipeline Component

+Pipe functions are pure functions.
-A ->> block function is equivalent to an integrated circuit component (or board).
+A `->>` block function is equivalent to an integrated circuit component (or board).

+- side effects
-A series of functions in a ->> block can only have one function with side effects and can only be at the end.
+  - Most of the functions in a `->>` block are pure functions.
+  - There can only be at most two functions with side effects and only at the beginning and the end.
+  - In the `warehouse/workshop model`, the side effects are handled by the dedicated IO department
+    (purchasing department, sales department).
+    Therefore, all workshops (pipes) are pure functions, only interact with the warehouse
+    and are scheduled by the warehouse.

+- Parameter
-In addition, we must pay attention to the data standardization work, verify the data at the entrance and exit, and run at full speed in the middle, which is simple, smooth, stable and efficient.
+  - Check and standardize the data at the entrance, and then run at the extreme speed, which is simple, smooth, stable and efficient.

-In the clojure language, it is recommended that the function be designed as a single-parameter function with a hash-map type.
+  - In Clojure language, it is recommended to design the function as a hash-map type single parameter function as much as possible.
-Like most functions in the R language, you can design many named parameters with default values, which are highly scalable.
+    - Like most functions of the R language, many named parameters with default values can be designed, which has strong scalability.
-In addition, clojure has many core functions for operating hash-map, it's easy to operate, not only it may don't write parentheses when using ->> macro, it can be integrated that parameter formation, verification, transformation and serial pipeline functions, It is also convenient to deconstruct in clojure. which is as convenient as multi-parameter functions.
+    - Clojure has many core functions for operating hash-map, which is very convenient.
+    - It is not necessary to write parentheses when using the `->>` macro.
+In this way, Clojure becomes the programming language with the fewest parentheses :-)
+    - Parameter formation, verification, transformation and function call integration, one-stop data flow processing.
+    - Clojure is easy to deconstruct, and it is as convenient to use as multi-parameter functions.

 ```clojure
 (defn f [x]